Preventing Infant Mortality and Promoting the Health of Women, Infants and Children

 - Analyze the causes and consequences of high infant mortality in a population

-- Develop programmatic approaches and policies to reduce infant mortality rates in a population
+- Develop and critically appraise programmatic approaches and policies to reduce infant mortality rates in a population

 - Methods of Assessment: